guettli/programming-guidelines/README.rst

 * AFAIK you can't raise exceptions in shell scripts.
 * Shell-Scripts tend to call a lot of subprocesses.
 Every call to grep,head,tail,cut  creates a new process.
 This tends to get slow.
 * I do this "find ... | xargs" daily, but only while using the shell interactively.
 But what happends if a filename contains a newline character?
 Yes, I know "find ... -print0 | xargs -r0", but now "find .. | grep | xargs" does not work any more ....
 It is dirty and will never get clean.
+* Look at all the pitfalls: ` Bash Pitfalls <https://mywiki.wooledge.org/BashPitfalls>`_ My conclusion: I prefer to walk on solid ground, I don't write shell scripts any more.

 Even Crontab lines are dangerous.
 Look at this: